Codecademy/docs/content/r/concepts/variables/variables.md

 ---
-Title: 'Variables'
+Title: "Variables"
-Description: 'A variable is used to store data that can be accessed later by subsequent code.'
+Description: "A variable is used to store data that can be accessed later by subsequent code."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Variables'
+  - "Variables"
-  - 'Integers'
+  - "Integers"
-  - 'Booleans'
+  - "Booleans"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'learn-r'
+  - "learn-r"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A variable is used to store data that can be accessed later by subsequent code.
 In R, there are no variable "declaration" commands.
 Instead, they are created with the assignment operator, `<-` (The more familiar assignment operator, `=`, can be used instead, but is discouraged).